-Customers take risks when they turn to alternative heating or light sources, such as space heaters, candles or generators, which can cause fires or emit toxic carbon monoxide.
-As noted, there have been publicized deaths that resulted from the disconnection of a heat-utility during the winter months.
-According to the National Fire Protection Association, while only 32 percent of home heating fires involve space heaters, heaters are involved in 79 percent of home heating fire deaths.
-Customers face additional health hazards throughout the year particularly when they are left without air conditioning in extreme heat, and when electricity is disconnected from customers who rely on the service to power their medical devices.
+Customers take risks when they turn to alternative heating or light sources, such as space heaters, candles or generators, which can cause fires or emit toxic carbon monoxide.80 As noted, there have been publicized deaths that resulted from the disconnection of a heat-utility during the winter months.
+According to the National Fire Protection Association, while only 32 percent of home heating fires involve space heaters, heaters are involved in 79 percent of home heating fire deaths.81 Customers face additional health hazards throughout the year particularly when they are left without air conditioning in extreme heat, and when electricity is disconnected from customers who rely on the service to power their medical devices.82 these protections are also used by Publically-Owned Utilities (POUS) and Customer Owned Utilities (COUs).